 The Walkers social media department dropped the ball in this example on many levels.
 First, there’s an obvious need to establish a process for checking any incoming user-generated content.
 Second, as anyone who’s come across the various Trump executive order memes would agree, it’s never a good idea to hold a blank sign up and ask the online community to fill it in however they see fit.

 Perhaps the campaign’s biggest fail though was the fact that it underestimated the creativity of the very audience it was targeting.
 The British public has a strong track record of piling on a form of collective online sarcasm on loosely controlled social media campaigns, most famously demonstrated by last year’s #NameOurShip poll by the NERC.

 The bottom line

-While the above relate to social media in the UK, the takeaways are obviously more general.
+While the above relates to social media in the UK, the takeaways are obviously more general.
 Marketing to a local audience is neither a simple nor a straightforward task.
-Proper research is always an absolute pre-requisite, in order to understand the local culture and the online attitudes, the behaviour and the practicalities of the audience involved.
+Proper research is always an absolute pre-requisite, in order to understand the local culture and the online attitudes, the behaviour, and the practicalities of the audience involved.
 And this, of course, becomes all the more important when the brand involved is not local itself, as is the case for those in the above examples.

 The situation is also way more delicate for brands looking to develop a greater European social media strategy.
 Although it’s often regarded as one area, the Continent’s numerous different languages, local customs, historical backgrounds and national sensitivities, make it a potential social media minefield without prior extensive research, a proper plan and a well-thought out strategy.